apiec/pure-vibes/.ai/prd.md

 #### US-001: User Registration
 Title: Create a new user account
-Description: As a new user, I want to create an account using my email and password so that I can access the application and create or join playgroups.
+Description: As a new user, I want to create an account using my email, username, and password so that I can access the application and create or join playgroups.
 Acceptance Criteria:
 - User can navigate to registration page from landing page
-- Form requires email address and password (minimum 8 characters)
+- Form requires email address, username, and password
 - Email validation ensures proper format
+- Username requirements: 3-50 characters, alphanumeric only (NOT globally unique)
+- Password requirements: minimum 8 characters
 - Password requirements displayed and enforced
 - Duplicate email addresses rejected with clear error message
+- Friend code automatically generated on registration in format: `username#XXXXXX` (6 uppercase alphanumeric characters)
+- Friend code is globally unique across all users
+- Friend code displayed prominently after registration with copy-to-clipboard functionality
 - Successful registration sends verification email
 - User redirected to "verify email" page after registration
 - Unverified accounts cannot access protected features
+- Friend code is used to add users to playgroups (not username search)

 #### US-002: Email Verification
 Title: Verify email address after registration